Hesprs/Hesprs.github.io/Contents/about/en.md

 ### V 2.1.2   30 Mar.
 2025
 1. Fix the bug of central search bar borders with nonidentical colours;
-2. Fix the bug that causes the music cover in the "Options" pop up menu to refuse to rotate even if the music is playing;
+2. Fix the bug that causes the music cover in the "Options" pop-up menu to refuse to rotate even if the music is playing;
 3. Fix the bug of redundant shadow under "Options" and "music cover" icons in the main interface;
 4. Fix the bug of misaligned height of 1 pixel between content area and title bar;
 5. Fix the bug that causes the title bar to be shown lingeringly when shifting to a new page and the bar is hidden previously;